GabrieleGhisleni/EnergyProject/README.md

 ```

 #### Transfer service
 **We also provide a service that can be used to create the correct tables inside your fresh database!
-Doing so, or at least transferring the tables of the database, is highly
+Doing so, or at least transferring the tables of the database,
-recommended.**
+is mandatory.**

 Specifying the argument `--partially_populate` (in the command of the transfer_service)
 a part of the data we collected will be transferred to you (also recommended).